 Methadone abuse can lead to addiction, too.
-Addicts go to methadone rehab in some cases.
+Addicts go to rehab for meth addiction in some cases.
 This includes people who use it as a painkiller and people who use it for treatment.
 Addiction may happen when methadone tolerance builds quickly.
 This is a lot like tolerance building for heroin and other painkillers.

 Methadone Used As a Prescription Painkiller

 Methadone can treat moderate to severe pain.
 It is so strong that it’s a Schedule II controlled substance.
 Other Schedule II drugs include oxycodone, fentanyl, and morphine.
 The Drug Enforcement Agency (DEA) says Schedule II drugs have a high potential for abuse.